devilry/devilry-django/not_for_deploy/docs/user/student_groups.rst

 .. note::

-    Refer your course administrator to :ref:`subjectadmin_groups` if you think they should enable collaboration.
+    Refer your course administrator to :doc:`subjectadmin_groups` if you think they should enable collaboration.